pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

   [Hair Specular]: The outline of the hairline is too shiny and causes flickering in VR.\
   [Honed Metal Revoiced](https://www.nexusmods.com/skyrimspecialedition/mods/34393): No longer needed in the latest Honed Metal.\
   [Immersive Patrols SE](https://www.nexusmods.com/skyrimspecialedition/mods/718): Removed to avoid easy loots from dead patrols.\
-  [Improved Atmosphere Mesh](https://www.nexusmods.com/skyrimspecialedition/mods/44247): It causes horizon seam issue when used with Azurite Weather.\
+  [Improved Atmosphere Mesh](https://www.nexusmods.com/skyrimspecialedition/mods/44247): It causes horizon seam issue when used with Astralite Weather.\
-  [Improved Clouds Mesh](https://www.nexusmods.com/skyrimspecialedition/mods/44103): It causes horizon seam issue when used with Azurite Weather.\
+  [Improved Clouds Mesh](https://www.nexusmods.com/skyrimspecialedition/mods/44103): It causes horizon seam issue when used with Astralite Weather.\
   [Less Sniperlike NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/34199): Replaced by NPCs Learn to Aim.\
   [Lightning VFX Edit](https://www.nexusmods.com/skyrimspecialedition/mods/124520): It halves the framerates when used with CS Light.\
   [Locational Damage SKSE VR](https://www.nexusmods.com/skyrimspecialedition/mods/26447): It makes the game too easy.\